wilson1yan/VideoGPT-Paper/README.md

 ```
 python train_videogpt.py -o <output_dir> --cfg gpt_small --vqvae_ckpt /path/to/vqvae/ckpt --dataset bair_pushing
 ```
+You can add the `--amp` flag for automatic mixed precision training if you have the support hardware.

 ## Misc
 Other relevant scripts to compute FVD can be found in `scripts/`